 The collaboration aims not only to protect the farm animals from which wool, hair or down is derived, but also to work towards banning cosmetics testing on animals globally.
+"Animal welfare is important to us at H&M and we want to contribute to improved animal welfare practices in our industry, which is why we are committing ourselves not only to further improve our own requirements, but also to work collaboratively with HSI to elevate standards throughout the industry and globally," explained H&M sustainability business expert Madelene Ericsson in a statement.
 A 5 Step Guide - Tiny Twig Goes Out on a LimbTiny Twi...
 This post was written by Danielle L.

 Skelton selected 20 brands to create a buzz, with Grace Wales Bonner's spring/summer 16 collection taking pride of place, alongside James Long, Skelton's "favourite collection out of London this season. " Skelton told i-D, "I wanted to try and give it a bit more flavour.
-There were three elements I was after.
-Craft is the main one, because I feel like at the moment the industry is very fast fashion.
-A lot of this stuff is handmade, artisanally-designed and quite expensive. h&m is launching fashion recycling week.
+There were three elements I was after. h&m is launching fashion recycling week.
 Last year, H&M became the first fashion multinational to launch a garment collection initiative, encouraging shoppers to bring old and unwanted garments (from any brand) into stores, so that they can be reworn, reused or recycled.